 - Bard.
 Charisma is not one of the Lizardfolk’s upsides.
 Doesn’t make sense flavorwise, doesn’t work well with your stats.
 You have a much better support caster option in Cleric.

 - Paladin.
 The Paladin Lizardfolk is okay.
 Paladins don’t have many Bonus Actions, so you’ll have good Hungry Jaws usages.
 However, you’re suffering a bit with your lack of Strength, reliance on Heavy Armor, and not needing Wisdom.

 - Sorcerer.
 The only benefit here is 13 base armor.
 You have no need for weapons, have much better utility than holding your breath, not desperately needing skills… And it’s not worth having no Charisma bonus.
 Plenty of other classes can be reasonably tanky and also have good Charisma.

 - Warlock.
 The tankiness is enticing for a melee Warlock build.
 But just like the Sorcerer, there are good Charisma races that get Constitution as well.
 The Lizardfolk’s skills just don’t compensate for your less effective spells and lowered accuracy.

 - Wizard.
 The problems of the Sorcerer return.
 You don’t want to be in melee, you don’t want to be pumping Dexterity to be a tank.
 Consider Cleric if you’re thinking about a Wizard Lizard… Although, if you’re not wanting to be optimal, Wizard Lizard is an undoubtedly good title.

 The Lizardfolk is arguably the most durable race in the game, and gets a ton of great utility skills.
 If you’re wanting to stand on the front line and be a force of nature, you can’t go wrong with these guys.
-For your next Cleric or Druid, the Lizardfolk is a must-try.
+For your next druid or cleric in D&D, the Lizardfolk is a must-try.